Build a Command-Line Text Analyzer in Python - Step by Step

 Step 1: Accept Command-Line Arguments

 To analyze any file from the terminal, we need to accept its path and an optional max line length.
-We'll use argparse
+We'll use argparse for this.

 import argparse